 4L80e transmission explained

 The 4L80e transmission is a four-speed, electronically controlled automatic transmission built for longitudinal engines.
-It was built on the same platform the ever-true and tried TH400 was built.
+It was built on the same platform as the ever-tried-and-true TH400.
 Hence, making the 4L80e very powerful.

-The only difference is that the 4L80e featured additional upgrades like an overdrive gear, lock-up torque converter, and electronic controls.
+The only difference is that the 4L80e featured additional upgrades, such as an overdrive gear, a lock-up torque converter, and electronic controls.
 So technically, the 4L80e is the heavy-duty version of the TurboHydramatic TH400.

 The 4L80e uses four forward gears and one reverse gear in the following ratios!
 First gear:2.48, second gear:1.48, third gear:1:0, fourth gear:0:75, and reverse gear:2.07.
 It has a maximum input torque of 440 lb-ft and a maximum output torque of 885 lbs-ft with a vehicle weight rating of 800 lbs.

-Manufactured by General Motors in 1991, the 4L80e was used to replace the strong TH400, which was first built in 1964, though with additional upgrades.
-The 4L80e featured a die-cast aluminium case which accounts for its sturdiness.
+Manufactured by General Motors in 1991, the 4L80e replaced the strong TH400, which was first built in 1964, though with additional upgrades.
+The 4L80e featured a die-cast aluminum case, which accounts for its sturdiness.
 The 4L80e is 26.4 inches long and features 17 bolts.

-The 4L80e transmission fluid capacity lurks at 6.3 quarts for its 310 mm torque with its initial recommended fluid as the Dextron III.
-However, GM, in 2006, recommended the Dexron VI outfacing the Dexron III.
-Without the transmission fluid, the 4L80e weighs 254 lbs, but with transmission fluid, it weighs up to 268 lbs.
+The 4L80e transmission fluid capacity is 6.3 quarts, with a torque rating of 310 m.m, and the initial recommended fluid is Dexron III.
+However, GM recommended Dexron VI over Dexron III in 2006.
+Without transmission fluid, the 4L80e weighs 254 lbs; with it, it weighs up to 268 lbs.

-GM’s 4L80e transmission uses one pressure which comes in handy in testing and diagnosis, plus cooling transmission ports for external transmission coolers.
-The transmission also features a 32-spline output shaft in both its two-wheel and four-wheel drive applications.
+GM’s 4L80e transmission uses a single pressure, which comes in handy for testing and diagnosis, and features cooling transmission ports for external transmission coolers.
+The transmission also features a 32-spline output shaft in both two- and four-wheel-drive applications.

-However, one cannot completely talk about the 4L80e without involving the powerful TH400.
-The TH400 no doubt had no lock-up converter and overdrive, in fact, it was the last GM transmission built without an overdrive and lock-up converter.
+However, one cannot discuss the 4L80e without mentioning the powerful TH400.
+The TH400 had no lock-up converter or overdrive; in fact, it was the last GM transmission built without either.
 The need for an overdrive and lock-up torque converter led to the production of the 700R4 transmission, later upgraded to the 4L60 and 4L60e.

 However, while the 700R4/4L60e performed excellently, they were not as strong as the TH400.
-General Motors wanted a powerful automatic overdrive, hence, the introduction of the 4L80e.
-As stated above, the 4L80e used most parts of the TH400 but added overdrive gear, lockup converter, and electronic controls.
+General Motors wanted a powerful automatic overdrive; hence, the introduction of the 4L80e.
+As stated above, the 4L80e used most of the TH400’s parts but added overdrive gear, a lockup converter, and electronic controls.

-The addition of overdrive led to the increment of the 4L80e transmission case—about 1½ inches longer than the TH400.
-For the tail housing in the back, the bolt pattern still was the same.
-But, the indexing bore diameter got changed.
+The addition of overdrive increased the 4L80e transmission case—about 1½ inches longer than the TH400.
+For the tail housing in the back, the bolt pattern was still the same.
+But the indexing bore diameter got changed.

 The 4L80e features two shifts of solenoids formerly known as the Shift A and Shift B solenoids.
-However, to conform to the OBD II regulations, they were later changed to 1-2 and 2-3 solenoids.
-With the PCM activating and deactivating the solenoid in a preset pattern, four gear ratios are established.
+However, to comply with OBD II regulations, they were later changed to 1-2 and 2-3 solenoids.
+As the PCM activates and deactivates the solenoid in a preset pattern, four gear ratios are established.

-Furthermore, the 4L85Ee was produced in 2002 alongside the 4L80e, hence, appears similar.
+Furthermore, the 4L85Ee was produced in 2002 alongside the 4L80e; hence, it appears similar.
 So the 4L80e transmission identification may be tricky, though possible to spot.
-But here is how to identify a 4L80e transmission; while the 4L80e comes with four pinion gears, the 4L80 uses five.
+But here is how to identify a 4L80e transmission: while the 4L80e comes with four pinion gears, the 4L80 uses five.

 In 1991, the 4L80e was outfitted to GM trucks like the Sierra, Suburban, Silverado, and even the Hummer H1.
-The transmission was also fitted into luxury vehicles like Aston Martin, Royce, Jaguar, Bentley Royce, and other less stunning applications like vehicle homes and school buses.
+The transmission was also fitted to luxury vehicles like Aston Martin, Rolls-Royce, Jaguar, and Bentley, as well as to less glamorous applications such as vehicle homes and school buses.

 GM, in 2006, with the upstart of the later 6L90e six-speed tranny started replacing the 4L80e in several applications.
-However, even with this development, the 4L80e still featured in GM’s truck; in fact, in 2007, it was outfitted to the Yukon XL and Suburban with the 6.0-liter engine.
+However, even with this development, the 4L80e still featured in GM’s trucks; in fact, in 2007, it was outfitted in the Yukon XL and Suburban with the 6.0-liter engine.

-The GM 4L80e transmission also found its way into several vehicles like the AM General Humvee, Isuzu, W-series, G-series van, and workhorse Chassis trucks throughout 2009.
+The GM 4L80e transmission also found its way into several vehicles, including the AM General Humvee, Isuzu W-series and G-series vans, and workhorse Chassis trucks throughout 2009.
 That said, here is a detailed list of cars that saw the 4L80e.

 Read Also: Th400 vs. Th350 Transmission – In-depth Comparison